programster/package-js-demo-welcomer/README.md

 distributing Javascript packages.
 The [implementation demo is here](https://github.com/programster/js-demo-welcomer-implementation).

 ## Installation / Usage
-In order to use these packages, one will need to use composer require/install the package as usual:
+In order to use this packages, one will need to use composer require/install the package as usual:

 ```bash